 - The Agricultural Commissioners from the six New England states are connecting on a regular basis to explore challenges and opportunities that span our region.
 Their regional effort, Northeastern Association of State Departments of Agriculture (NEASDA), has led to a coordinated vision and message, which they in turn are taking to the National Association of State Departments of Agriculture.

-- Northeast Sustainable Agriculture Working Group (NESAWG) has convened annual regional food system conferences and working groups and engages in collaborative research projects, including a current collaboration with American Farmland Trust (AFT) and the Conservation Law Foundation (CLF) on a two-year policy-mapping project that will enable all of us to see the opportunities and barriers to progress at a policy level in the New England region.
+- Northeast Sustainable Agriculture Working Group (NESAWG) has convened annual regional food system conferences and working groups and engages in collaborative research projects, including with American Farmland Trust (AFT) and the Conservation Law Foundation (CLF) on the New England Food Policy report which highlights opportunities and barriers to progress at a policy level in the New England region.